Guide to Using Baby Toothpaste and Baby Teeth Care

 References;

-• Mitali Y. Patel, DDS, is a board-certified pediatric dentist and program director of the pediatric dentistry residency at Children’s National hospital.
+• Mitali Y. Patel, DDS, is a board-certified pediatric dentist and program director of the pediatric dentistry residency at Children’s National Hospital.

 • Healthy Habits; www.mouthhealthy.org/en/babies-and-kids/healthy-habits